Managed old-growth silvicultural study (MOSS)

 Mladenoff, D.J., and J. Pastor.
 1993.
 Sustainable forest ecosystems in the northern hardwood and conifer forest region: concepts and management. pp. 145-180 In: G. H. Aplet, N. Johnson, J. T. Olson, and V. A. Sample (eds), Defining sustainable forestry.
 Island Press, Washington, D.C.

 Scheller, R.M. and D.J.
 Mladenoff.
 2002.
 Understory species patterns and diversity in old-growth and managed northern hardwood forests.
 Ecological Applications, 12(5): 1329-1343.

 Barclay, R.M.R., and A. Kurta.
 2007.
-Ecology and behavior of bats roosting in tree cavities and under bark. pp. 17-60.
+Ecology and behavior of bats roosting in tree cavities and under the bark. pp. 17-60.
 In: M.J.
 Lacki, J.P.
 Hayes, and A. Kurta (eds).
 Bats in forests: conservation and management.
 The Johns Hopkins University Press, Baltimore, Maryland.
 329 p.

 Gilbert, J.H., J.L.
 Wright, D.J.
 Lauten, and J.R.
 Probst.
 1997.
 Den and rest-site characteristics of American marten and fisher in northern Wisconsin. pp. 135-145.
 In: G. Proulx, H.N.
 Bryant, and P.M.
 Woodard (eds).
 Martes: taxonomy, ecology, techniques, and management.
 Proceedings of the Second International Martes Symposium.
 Provincial Museum of Alberta, Edmonton, Alberta, Canada.
 474 p.